Why Influencers Ghost Brands?

 Personalize the opening

 One specific reference to something they actually made.
-Detailed enough that it couldn’t be a template.
+Detailed enough that it could not be a template.

 2